Henry J. Heinz started breeding our tomatoes

 varieties we grow today.

-than any you’d find in a supermarket.
+than those you will find in supermarkets.
 That’s

 what gives our ketchup the unmistakable Heinz flavour.